Union-Jack/EclipseSupportPortal/readme.md

 | 6         | EclipseSupport_Pete | "Investigating API authentication logs now."                                 |
 | 7         | EclipseManager_Jack | "Investigating downtime reported at peak hours…”                             |
 | 9         | EclipseManager_Jack | "Confirmed: High latency caused by large dataset queries."                   |

-## Contributing
-If you would like to contribute, please:
-1. Fork the repository
-2. Create a new branch (`git checkout -b feature-branch`)
-3. Make your changes and commit them
-4. Push to your fork (`git push origin feature-branch`)
-5. Open a pull request with a clear description

 ## Contact
 For questions or issues, please contact me at jack-summerville@hotmail.co.uk.